 - perform a periodic surprise inspection to assure compliance.

-- Production where non-halal products are produced on equipment that will also later be used to produce halal products.
+- Production where non-halal meals and products are produced on equipment that will also later be used to produce halal products.
 In this case, a fulltime, trained inspector would need to be on-site during the production of halal products to assure no cross contamination occurs.
 Whenever halal and non-halal meat products are produced on shared equipment, inspection and cleaning are even more involved.

 J&M adheres to the most stringent level of halal inspection used in the industry